Working Together: Our Stories

 Helping to Re-Connect

 Treaty Payments and Education Program 9 at the Forks National Historic Site provides an opportunity for Parks Canada to welcome First Nation people from communities in Manitoba and Northern Ontario to this historic site in Winnipeg to receive their treaty annuity.
 Treaties are important to the history of Manitoba as well as to The Forks National Historic Site.
 The Peguis / Selkirk Agreement of 1817 was made at The Forks and the first of the numbered treaties in Western Canada, Treaty No. 1, was signed a short distance north at Lower Fort Garry National Historic Site.
-The Forks was a place where Aboriginal people seasonally camped, traded and gathered for at least 6,000 years and they have continued a spiritual, historic and economic link with the site over time.
+The Forks was a place where Indigenous people seasonally camped, traded and gathered for at least 6,000 years and they have continued a spiritual, historic and economic link with the site over time.

 Setting up the Payment tables